Ken Griffey Jr.: Chicago White Sox (2008)

-Return to Mariners (2009–2010)
+Seattle Mariners (second stint) (2009–2010)

 As a free agent, Griffey was courted by the Mariners and the Atlanta Braves.
 The national media was dubious about Griffey's ability to contribute meaningfully, with The Washington Post noting "... the Mariners are not about to sign Griffey for baseball reasons; they're bringing him back to Seattle to sell tickets."
 Griffey ultimately accepted a contract offer from the Mariners on February 18, 2009, after "agonizing" over the decision.
 Griffey indicated he was motivated by sentimental reasons toward Seattle, where he received an overwhelmingly positive reception when he last played there as a Cincinnati Red in June 2007, but was inclined towards the Braves for its proximity to his home in Orlando, Florida, and his desire to be with his family during the season.
 Apparently, Griffey was very close to signing with the Braves; however, a premature report emerged from The Atlanta Journal-Constitution that an Atlanta deal was done and a conversation with Willie Mays and his own 13-year-old daughter played a factor in his choice.
 Griffey once again sported #24 with the Mariners; the team had not issued the number to any player or coach in the nine years between his two stints in Seattle.

 Griffey went 1-for-3 with a home run in his regular-season debut on April against the Minnesota Twins.
-The home run was Griffey's eighth Opening Day home run; as of 2013, he is tied with Frank Robinson and Adam Dunn for first place in this category.
+The home run was Griffey's eighth Opening Day home run; as of 2025, he is tied with Frank Robinson and Adam Dunn for first place in this category.
 On April 15, 2009, Griffey hit his 400th home run as a Mariner (613th of career), off Los Angeles Angels pitcher Jered Weaver, becoming the first MLB player to hit 400 home runs with one club (Mariners) and 200 home runs with another (Reds).
 AP stated, "Griffey returned to the Mariners in 2009 and almost single-handedly transformed what had been a fractured, bickering clubhouse with his leadership, energy and constant pranks."